ncbi/datasets/training/BOSC_2022/readme.md

 # NCBI Datasets and ElasticBLAST at Cofest (BOSC 2022)
 July 15, 2022, 9:15 a.m to 4 p.m.
 CT

+---
+⚠️ This workshop uses NCBI Datasets command-line tools (CLI) v13.x.
+The NCBI Datasets command-line tools (CLI) v13.x and older, as well as the API v1, will be deprecated in June 2024 and then retired in December 2024.

+---

 Welcome to the NCBI Datasets and ElasticBLAST session at Cofest (BOSC 2022).
 Here you will have a chance to learn more about both tools, explore options and learn how to use them for your research.
 We have a Jupyter Notebook with tutorials and we are also here to answer any questions.

 ### How can you help us?